datopian/datapub/README.md

 Specifically, the process of getting your data files stored and described in a data portal or other platform.
 Usually it involves steps like:

 * Uploading or linking the files into the platform
-* Describing thoese files with high level metadata e.g. the name and description of the dataset or files, their license etc
+* Describing these files with high level metadata e.g. the name and description of the dataset or files, their license etc
 * Specific metadata about the data e.g. its structure, what fields there are and their types (e.g. integer, string)

 ### Why DataPub?